 Consider the similarities between 1 Corinthians 8 & 10 and Romans 14:

-- In both the problem is both meat and what people drink (Rom 14:1, 21; 1Co 8:13; 10:31).
+- In both, the problem is both meat and what people drink (Rom 14:1, 21; 1Co 8:13; 10:31).

-- In both, “everything” is allowed (Rom 14:14, 20; 1 Cor.
+- In both, Paul declares that “everything” is allowed (Rom 14:14, 20; 1 Cor.
 10:23).

-- In both, the person that eats meat gives thanks to God and eats without guilt (Rom 14:6; 1 Cor.
+- In both, the person who eats meat gives thanks to God and eats without guilt (Rom 14:6; 1 Cor.
 10:26, 30).

 - Both refer to the “weak” brother (1Cor 8:7, 9-12; Rom.
-14:1) in contrast to the more mature Christian.
+14:1) in contrast to mature Christians.

 - In both, Paul warns the person that “has faith” that eating meat can “become a stumbling block to the weak” (1Cor 8:9, 13; Rom.
 14:13, 20-21).

 - In both, Christ’s disciples are urged to consider others before themselves (Rom 15:1, 2; 1 Cor.
 10:24, 33).
 This is, in fact, the main message of Romans 14.
 Paul summarizes the whole thrust of the passage by these words, “Let each of us please his neighbor for his good, to edify him” (Rom.
 15:2).

 - In both, the appeal is to abstain rather than to cause another’s fall (Rom 14:1, 21; 1 Cor.
 8:9, 11-13).
 Paul’s plea is for the more mature Christian to consider his weak brethren before himself.